How To Change Your Address with USPS When Moving

 Change your address in person

 For those who prefer to bypass the fee, the USPS free change of address request can be made in person at any post office by completing the PS Form 3575.
-You can either complete the form there and hand it to the clerk, or if you’re short on time and the line’s out the door, you can simply drop the completed form in the mailbox.
+You can either complete the form there and hand it to the post office clerk, or if you’re short on time and the line’s out the door, you can simply drop the completed form in the mailbox.

-When making the change in person, the attending clerk will verify your identification using a current and valid driver’s license, or an equivalent.
-For a complete list of accepted identification, head to the USPS Change of Address FAQs.
-Remember the $1.10 fee is only charged for online requests, and there is no fee when changing your address in person at the post office.
+When making the change in person, the attending clerk will verify your identification using a current and valid driver’s license or an equivalent form of identification.
+For a complete list of accepted IDs, head to the USPS Change of Address FAQs

 Why does it cost money to change my mailing address?

 Why the fee?
-According to the USPS, the fee is used to offset the cost of verifying the identity of the person making the request, preventing fraud and processing the change.
+According to the USPS, the fee is used to offset the cost of verifying the identity of the person making the request, preventing fraud, and processing the change.

-According to current practices to minimize fraudulent activity, USPS uses a 2-step identity verification procedure.
-First, a One-Time-Passcode or verification link will be texted to your cell phone.
 Then, the $1.10 identity verification fee will be charged to the credit or debit card you provide.
-The billing address on the card must match either the old or new address used in the request.
+The billing address on the card must match either the old or the new address used in the request.
 Since it is necessary for identification purposes, prepaid cards or gift cards cannot be used.
 If these verification attempts are not successful, you will be directed to verify your identity in person.

 USPS Address Change Confirmation

-No matter which channel you use to make your request, you’ll be asked to provide a valid email address, and you’ll receive both an email and a physical letter containing a 9-digit change of address confirmation code.
-This confirmation code is important to retain because it verifies that the change of address has been processed, and would also be necessary to cancel a change of address USPS request if your circumstances change.
+No matter which channel you use to make your request, you’ll be asked to provide a valid email address, and you’ll receive both an email notification and a physical confirmation letter containing a 9-digit address change confirmation code.

 Change of Address With Other Organizations

 In addition to changing your address with USPS, there are a few other things to add to your list.
-When changing your address, you should also consider updating your information with any other important organizations, including utilities, your bank, credit card companies and healthcare providers.
-Update your voter registration to ensure that you’re still able to cast your ballot in your new location.
-Finally, make sure that your ID and other official documents, like your driver’s license, passport, and car registration, reflect your address change.
+When changing your address, you should also consider updating your information with any other important organizations, including utilities, your bank, credit card companies, and healthcare providers.

 Changing your mailing address might seem like a small detail, but it’s an important one that can have a big impact on your life.
 Avoid any potential hiccups in your move by following the few simple steps outlined above.